mabonmn/UnstructuredPruning/README.md

+# NOTE:
+THIS WORK IS PUBLISHED WORK.
+FOLLOWING WAS DEVELOPED MY MABON NINAN.
+## Reference
+When reporting results that use the dataset or code in this repository, please cite the paper below:

+Haipeng Li, Mabon Ninan, Boyang Wang, John M Emmert, “TinyPower: Deep-Learning Side-Channel Attacks with Tiny Neural Networks”, In Proceedings of the IEEE International Symposium on Hardware Oriented Security and Trust (HOST), 2024

 # UnstructuredPruning
 UnstructuredPruning

 Unstructured pruning is also called magnitude pruning.
 Unstructured pruning converts some of the parameters or weights with smaller magnitude into zeros.

 Dense: lots of non-zero values